-- Only using lighting that is needed
+- Only use lighting when and where it’s needed

-- Installing motion detector lights and timers
+- If safety is concern, install motion detector lights and timers

-- Properly shielding outdoor lights
+- Properly shield all outdoor lights

 Then spread the word to your family and friends and tell them to pass it on.
 Many people either don’t know or don’t understand a lot about light pollution and the negative impacts of artificial light at night.
 By being an ambassador and explaining the issues to others you will help bring awareness to this growing problem and inspire more people to take the necessary steps to protect our natural night sky.
 IDA has many valuable resources to help you including: Public Outreach Materials, How to Talk to Your Neighbor, Lighting Ordinances and Residential and Business Lighting.